iron0012/tdhopper.com/content/articles/2014-09-18-quickly-converting-python-dict-to-json.md

 Title: Quickly Converting Python Dict to JSON
 Slug: quickly-converting-python-dict-to-json
-Category: python
+Tags: python

 Recently, I've spent a lot of time going back and forth between Python dicts and JSON.
 For some reason, I decided last week that I'd be useful to be able to quickly convert a Python dict to pretty printed JSON.

 I created a [TextExpander](http://smilesoftware.com/TextExpander/index.html) snippet that takes a Python dict from the clipboard, converts it to JSON, and pastes it.

 Here are the details: